Deep learning approaches show promise for predicting childhood malnutrition: A comparative study with traditional machine learning methods using survey data: Discussion

-\textit{Recommendation}\\ This study recommends prioritizing the proposed TabNet deep learning model over widely used traditional algorithms such as RF or XGBoost alone for the prediction of malnutrition.
-Decision-makers and the government should implement targeted nutrition programs for young children.
-Poor households should receive focused support to ensure basic diets for their children, as the wealth index is a key predictor of nutritional status.
-Women’s education must be prioritized to reduce child malnutrition.
-The model-specific determinants identified for Nepal offer valuable insights for public health professionals and policy makers working to reduce malnutrition.
-The strong effect of spatial attributes indicates a need for differential resource allocation across provinces.
-Continued use and integration of machine learning and deep learning methods to identify nutritional status and key indicators is recommended to guide long-term planning.
+Given the modest predictive performance achieved across all models, the following recommendations should be considered as research-informed suggestions rather than definitive policy directives.
+This study suggests that the proposed TabNet deep learning model may offer marginal advantages over widely used traditional algorithms such as RF or XGBoost for exploratory prediction of malnutrition in survey-based contexts, though further validation is needed before operational deployment.
+Our findings provide supportive evidence for existing evidence-based interventions rather than novel policy directions.
+Poor households could benefit from focused support to ensure adequate diets for their children, as the wealth index consistently emerged as a key predictor of nutritional status in our analysis.
+Women's education appears to be an important factor and warrants continued prioritization in efforts to reduce child malnutrition.
+The model-identified determinants for the Nepali context may offer useful insights for public health professionals and policy makers working to reduce malnutrition, complementing existing knowledge from epidemiological studies.
+The observed effect of spatial attributes suggests potential value in considering differential resource allocation across provinces.